 13. Stretch as a group

-For a few moments, take a cue from your favorite yogi and remind each other to exhale and loosen the jaw.
+Take a cue from your favorite yogi and remind each other to exhale and loosen the jaw for a few moments.
 Unclench the shoulders and do a few side-to-side neck stretches or a cross-body shoulder stretch.
 Did we mention that, even during the busiest of seasons, you shouldn’t forget to breathe?